worldturtlemedia/darksky-api/README.md

 I did my best to correctly add types for all of the supported endpoints.
 However if you notice an incorrect payload type, or some missing properties, _please_ open up an issue, or submit a pull request.

+## Warning

+DarkSky explicitly forbids CORS so using `darksky-api` in the browser will not work, and you should instead setup a proxy server and run it on the background.

+> To prevent API key abuse, you should set up a proxy server to make calls to our API behind the scenes.
+Then you can provide forecasts to your clients without exposing your API key.

 ## Installation

 Add using yarn or npm